johnnyfivepi/tailscale-on-raspberry-pi/README.md

 3. **Insert your microSD Card**:
    - Insert your microSD card but **before proceeding**, be sure to back up any data on it as the next part of the process will erase it.
 4. **Open Raspberry Pi Imager**:
-   - Click **Choose Device**, and select the Raspberry Pi device you're using.
+   - a.
+Click **Choose Device**, and select the Raspberry Pi device you're using.
 My Raspberry Pi is a 4 B+, so I chose the Raspberry Pi 4 option.
-   - Click **Operating System**, scroll down, and select **Use custom**.
+   - b.
+Click **Operating System**, scroll down, and select **Use custom**.
-   - Locate the Raspberry Pi OS .img file you downloaded earlier and click **Open**.
+   - c.
+Locate the Raspberry Pi OS .img file you downloaded earlier and click **Open**.
-   - Click **Choose Storage** and select your microSD card.
+   - d.
+Click **Choose Storage** and select your microSD card.
-   - With all three fields filled, click **Next**.
+   - e.
+With all three fields filled, click **Next**.
 5. **Edit OS Customization Settings**:
-   - Click **Edit Settings**.
+   - a.
+Click **Edit Settings**.
-       - In the **General** tab:
+   - b.
+In the **General** tab:
      - Set a hostname.
      - Set the username and password.
          - **Note**: While it's okay to keep the default `pi` username, to ensure security, I highly recommend leveraging a **password manager** to generate and securely store a **strong, unique password**.
 While Tailscale secures the connection itself, once your Raspberry Pi is connected to the network, it may be accessible to devices on your network--particularly if you set it up as an exit node.
 Creating a strong password and storing it securely in a password manager not only protects your Raspberry Pi from unauthorized access but also simplifies managing and remembering your credentials.
-           - Configure wireless LAN by entering your Wi-Fi's **SSID and password**, and select your **two-character country code** from the dropdown menu.
+     - Configure wireless LAN by entering your Wi-Fi's **SSID and password**, and selecting your **two-character country code** from the dropdown menu.
      - Set locale settings by designating your **time zone** and your **keyboard layout**.
-       - In the **Services** tab:
+   - c.
+In the **Services** tab:
        - Make sure to check **Enable SSH**.
        - Choose the option to **Use password authentication**.

-       - In the **Options** tab:
+   - d.
+In the **Options** tab:
        - Select any of the options you'd like.
 I only checked **Eject media when finished**, but which options you choose or don't is completely up to you.
-   - Click the **Save** button.
+   - e.
+Click the **Save** button.
-   - In the **Use OS customization** window, click **Yes**.
+   - f.
+In the **Use OS customization** window, click **Yes**.
 6. **Write the Image**:

-   - A new window will come up alerting you to the fact that any existing data on your microSD card will be erased.
+   - a.
+A new window will come up alerting you to the fact that any existing data on your microSD card will be erased.
 Click **Yes** to acknowledge the warning and continue.
-   - It should start writing at this point, so now we can let the imager do its thing.
+   - b.
+It should start writing at this point, so now we can let the imager do its thing.
 After it has finished writing, it will start verifying.

-   - This process may take a few minutes.
-I used it as an excuse to stand up, uncurl myself, and get a snack.
-Your mileage may vary, but **treat yourself**!
+    This process may take several minutes.

 7. **Insert the microSD card into your Raspberry Pi**: